Annihilation and its Cosmic Framing

 Nevertheless, this video from Spikima Movies discusses Annihilation’s cosmic framing and why the film is so creepy and unpleasant, yet beautiful and elegant?
 It addresses the notion of why it feels so alien.
 The film’s cosmic off-ness and one-shot composition (a frame within a frame shot) are primarily why.
 Check it out!

 I’m 24 from Buffalo, NY, and graduated from SUNY Buffalo State in 2020 with a Bachelor of Arts in Journalism.
-I play guitar in SPACED and Funeral Coat.

 I write for